sophearyrin-dev/myshop/README.md

 - Filter
 The filter method in JavaScript is used to create a new array with all elements that pass a test implemented by the provided function.
 This method does not mutate the original array but returns a new array with the elements that meet the condition.

+- Find
+The find method in JavaScript is used to search through an array and return the first element that satisfies a given condition.
+It is a higher-order function that takes a callback function as an argument.
+This callback function is executed once for each element in the array until it finds one where the callback returns a truthy value.
+If no values satisfy the testing function, undefined is returned.